Evolvera

 We run MVP builds in 2-week sprints with three rules:

 First, every sprint has a demo-able outcome.
 Not "auth is 70% done" — "you can sign up, log in, and see the dashboard."
 If the sprint goal isn't a user-visible slice, redefine it.
+We slice vertically (a thin path through the whole stack) rather than horizontally (all the backend, then all the frontend) precisely so there's always something to click.

 Second, every Friday the founder logs into staging and clicks through what was built.
 No screen-share demos, no "we'll send you a video."
 Real hands-on use, every week.
 This catches scope misunderstandings while they cost hours, not weeks.
+In one build, a Friday click-through revealed the founder had imagined a fundamentally different onboarding flow than the one we'd specced — caught in week 4, it cost a day to fix.
+Caught at launch, it would have cost two weeks.

 Third, the founder doesn't add features mid-sprint.
 Anything new goes into the next sprint's planning.
 This is the rule founders push back on hardest and the one that saves the timeline most.